 A plan addressing the hazards of the operation should be in place for all crane lifts.
 This should be accomplished through the use of the JHA.
+Refer to the Crane Safety Checklist in (Appendix C) for information to consider.

-In addition to the JHA, a critical lift plan (Crane - Job Safety Analysis Form, Appendix C) will be required when any of the following conditions exist:
+In addition to the JHA, a critical lift plan will be required when any of the following conditions exist: